vojtechruz/vojtechruzicka-blog/src/posts/java-cloning-problems/index.md

 }
 ```

 This has several advantages.
-You don\'t need to implement any interface.
+You don't need to implement any interface.
 You can accept any interface your class implements as an input and use it as a source of the clone instead (however, then this is rather a conversion constructor then, but can be useful under some circumstances).
 It does not force you to throw `CloneNotSupportedException` checked exception (and the caller is not forced to catch the exception).

 ### Static Factory Methods